julioalvar/STL2DICOM-converter/readme.txt

-copy stl file into this folder execute stl2dicom_script.m change the STL_file execute
+copy desired stl file to be converted into the solution folder open stl2dicom_script.m add the stl name to the variable STL_file (line 32 - stl2dicom_script.m) execute the result is located in the folder "output"